 Despite the financial cuts already suffered, the college has managed the reduction in funding with a combination of natural wastage and staff leaving and not being replaced in full.
-As we move forward with the changes to the curriculum and the funding per student rather than by course, further work will be undertaken to manage staffing, entitlement and tutorial to deliver small surpluses and remain solvent.
+As we move forward with the changes to the curriculum to Linear A levels and the funding per student rather than by course, further work will be undertaken to manage staffing, entitlement and tutorial to deliver small surpluses and remain solvent.